ernichechelski/Cars/README.md

 ## 🚗 Cars Database
 Simple web app written in AngularJS and Vapor using MySQL database and Bootstrap for theme.
 Provides simple CRUD operations on database.
+On this branch also is implemented Turnstile auth.
+Login page and Cars CRUD page.
 Based on basic vapor template.
 (If you're using vapor toolbox, you can use: `vapor new --template=basic` to create such template).

 ## 💻 Tools